erikalvner/halida/README.md

 I'm not a programmer and the code is shit.
 I just wanted a GUI and the ability to import my RAW files straight away from my camera.
 All credits go to [Signynt](https://github.com/Signynt/signynts-darkroom-script).

+## Prerequisites

+Running this script requires ImageMagick to be installed.
+It's not required for the actual script to run, it's only used for importing RAW files and converting them into TIF-files.

 ## Sample photos